Introduction to Splunk

 The first version of Splunk was launched in 2004 which was largely appreciated by its end-users.
 Slowly and gradually, it became viral among most of the companies, and they started to buy its enterprise licenses.
 The main goal of the founders is to market this developing technology in bulk so that it can be deployed in almost all kinds of use cases possible.

-Now, you have an idea about ‘What is Splunk?’ and its history.
+Now, you have an idea about Splunk and its history.
 Coming up next is Splunk features.

 Here are some of the functionalities for which Splunk is being used:

-After getting a fair understanding about Splunk features, we will now proceed with the advantages and disadvantages of Splunk.
+After getting a fair understanding of Splunk features, we will now proceed with the advantages and disadvantages of Splunk.

 Advantages and Disadvantages of Using Splunk